single-spa/single-spa.js.org/website/versioned_docs/version-5.x/examples.md

   - [root and basic](https://github.com/daniloesk/single-spa-examples/tree/v20201211-registration): root-config with Angular's Zone.js and prepared for reflect-metadata and Angular 11 application with lazy loaded routing and assets examples.
   - [scoped sharing](https://github.com/daniloesk/single-spa-examples/tree/v20201215-scoped-importmap): Import map sharing of coexisting Angular 10 and 11 using scopes.
 This uses View Engine.
   - [Ivy sharing](https://github.com/daniloesk/single-spa-examples/tree/v20201217-importmap-ivy): Dependency sharing using Ivy.
+  - [ember and react](https://github.com/ember-react-microfrontend): a multi-framework example where we combine Ember with React

 Have your own example or starter repo?
 [Submit a PR](https://github.com/single-spa/single-spa.js.org/edit/master/website/versioned_docs/version-5.x/examples.md) to add yours to this list.